TheRoboticsClub/colab-gsoc2019-Pankhuri_Vanjani/docs/_posts/2015-02-13-hamlet-monologue.md

 There are few changes in Dashing Diademata.
 Before working with this distro one should read the changes in documentation.

-Current work:
+Ongoing work:
 * Writing the interface for supporting ROS and ROS2 standlone.
   * Fetch images with this interface
 * Use ListenerCamera of ROS with newer interface
 * New ListenerCamera of ROS2